Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-The set of solutions over which the dynamic-programming procedure optimizes are so-called portal-respecting solutions.
-Such solutions only cross cell boundaries at so-called portals, and they do so only a constant number of times at each portal.
-For each cell, we place $\Theta(\log n/\eps)$ equidistant portals on each side of that cell, from corner to corner and including the corners.
-Additionally, each cell inherits all portals from all its ancestors in the quadtree.
-The following structural result states that we only lose a $1+O(\eps)$ factor when restricting to portal-respecting solutions.
+{\bf Portal-Respecting Solutions and the Structural Result.} We employ a dynamic programming approach to obtain the desired solution.
+The set of solutions over which the dynamic-programming procedure optimizes consists of so-called portal-respecting solutions.
+These solutions are restricted to crossing cell boundaries only at predefined locations called portals, and they do so at most~$O(1/\eps)$ times per cell in total.
+For each cell, we place~$\Theta(\log n/\eps)$ equidistant portals along each side of the cell, spanning from corner to corner and including the corners.
+Furthermore, each cell inherits all portals from its ancestor cells in the quadtree.

+The following structural result asserts that restricting to portal-respecting solutions incurs only a~$(1 + O(\eps))$ factor increase in the cost.

-\begin{lemma} With constant probability (over the random placement of the quadtree), there exists a $(1+O(\eps))$-approximate portal-respecting solution. \end{lemma}
+\begin{lemma} With constant probability (over the random placement of the quadtree), there exists a~$(1+O(\eps))$-approximate portal-respecting solution. \end{lemma}

-The result can be proved precisely in the same way as in~\cite{AroraK03}, by applying Arora's structural result~\cite{Arora98} to each segment.
-In~\cite{AroraK03}, the pathwise version of our problem is considered, but this difference does not affect the proof.
+The result can be proved in exactly the same way as in~\cite{AroraK03} by applying Arora's structural result~\cite{Arora98} to each segment.
+Although~\cite{AroraK03} considers the pathwise version of our problem, this difference does not affect the proof.